PatriciaHudakova/skillQuiz/README.md

 SQL Table has the following columns:

-- **uuid:** it's a good practice to have a unique identifier for each entry, INTEGER, PRIMARY KEY, AUTOINCREMENT
+- **uuid:** it's a good practice to have a unique identifier for each entry, INTEGER, PRIMARY KEY
 - **overallAverage:** holds the cumulative average, INTEGER, NOT NULL

 ### Project Structure <a name="structure"></a>